-If you’re just starting to work as an independent contractor or freelancer, you’ve likely heard people refer to Form 1099.
-A 1099 isn’t just one form, but actually a series of forms that report various types of income you receive.
+If you’re starting to work as an independent contractor or freelancer, you’ve likely heard people refer to Form 1099.
+A 1099 isn’t just one form, but actually a series of documents (including the 1099-MISC) that reports the various types of income you receive.

 For instance, you may receive a 1099-INT to report interest income received from your bank, or a 1099-R showing a distribution from a retirement account.
 But if you’re an independent contractor, the form you’re most likely to see is the 1099-MISC.